-Make the components of this strawberry tartlets recipe ahead of time for a special, yet quick dessert.
-And with a mini strawberry tart, you get the benefit of satisfying your sweet tooth without the guilt of a big dessert! 😉
+Make the components of this mini strawberry tarts recipe ahead of time for a special, yet quick dessert.
+And with a strawberry tartlet, you get the benefit of satisfying your sweet tooth without the guilt of a big dessert! 😉

 I’ve said it before; I am all about mini desserts!
 My sweet tooth is assuaged without the guilt of a large treat.
-When a little bit of a post-dinner sweet is combined with the ease of this make-ahead dessert, then it is an even greater win!
+When a little bit of a post-dinner sweet is combined with the ease of this make-ahead delicious dessert, then it is an even greater win!
 These little strawberry tarts check all the boxes!

-My Williams-Sonoma Mini Tart Baking is my go-to when making mini tarts.
-Sadly, they no longer carry it.
+My Williams-Sonoma Mini Tart Baking is my go-to when making mini-tarts.
+Sadly, they no longer carry these little tart pans.
 I’m confounded…this is such a handy little set!
-However, this this little tool paired with a mini-tart or cupcake pan work just fine.
+However, this little tool paired with a mini-tart or cupcake pan would work just fine.

 You can bake these tartlet shells days in advance and refrigerate or freeze them until you need them.